paul-hammant/tbd/content/index.md

 ## History

-Trunk Based Development is not a new branching model.
+Trunk-Based Development is not a new branching model.
 The word 'trunk' is referent to the concept of a growing tree, where the fattest and longest span is the trunk, not the branches that radiate from it and are of more limited length.

 It has been a lesser known branching model of choice since the mid-nineties, and considered tactically since the eighties.
 The largest of development organizations, like Google (as mentioned) and Facebook practice it at scale.

-Over 30 years different [advances to source-control technologies and related tools/techniques](/game-changers/) have made Trunk Based Development more (and occasionally less) necessary.
+Over 30 years different [advances to source-control technologies and related tools/techniques](/game-changers/) have made Trunk-Based Development more (and occasionally less) necessary.

 ## This portal

-This portal attempts to collect all the related facts, rationale and techniques for Trunk Based Development together in one place, complete with twenty four diagrams to help explain things.
+This portal attempts to collect all the related facts, rationale and techniques for Trunk-Based Development together in one place, complete with twenty four diagrams to help explain things.
 All without using TBD as an acronym even ~~once~~ twice.